 - Sausage-cornbread dressing is the best of all worlds if you ask me!

-- You can never go wrong serving green bean casserole.
-It’s a classic and it’s always the first thing to disappear.
+- You can never go wrong serving this delicious broccoli casserole.
+It’s a classic and it’s one of the first things to disappear.

 - We always make this Southern favorite – streusel topped sweet potato casserole…and add marshmallows of course.

-- Finally, give your guests something to take home (besides leftovers).
-A simple gift of nuts in the shell makes a fun and seasonal take-home favor.
+At the end of the day give your guests something to take home besides leftovers.
+A simple gift of nuts in the shell makes a fun and seasonal take-home party favor.